 Most social media platforms like Facebook, Instagram, and Twitter, offer great tools for analytics and insights.
 If you have (which you should) a Facebook business account, you’re able to see all types of metrics and insights, here’s what it looks like:

-Business Manager on the other hand, offers more in-depth analytics on the performance of your ads and offers detailed insights on how your money is spent.
-Additionally if you’re using marketing platforms like Hubspot, they offer great analytics tools which you can use to track different metrics on.
+Facebook Business Manager, on the other hand, offers more in-depth analytics on the performance of your Facebook advertisement campaigns and offers detailed insights on how your money is spent.
+Additionally, if you’re using marketing platforms like Hubspot, they offer great analytics tools which you can use to track different metrics on.

 Post engagement (likes, comments, shares)